 One of the ways that the plugin works is by replacing your theme’s search box with its own design, so you’ll want to make sure that the plugin’s search box design matches your existing theme.

-To control that, go to Layout Options and use the themes to customize how your search box looks:
+To control that, go to Layout options → Search Box layout & Theme and use the themes to customize how your search box looks:

 You can also manually change the colors further down the page if needed.